Haibat Khan Niazi: Rebellion and death

 Islam Shah Suri after his accession directed his efforts towards the eradication of pro Adil Shah nobility including Haibat Khan Niazi and Khawas Khan who in reaction to the excesses committed against Afghan nobles rebelled.
 The Niazi rebellion intensified as Haibat Khan Niazi declared independence in Lahore.
 The uprising gained further support with Khawas Khan and Isa Khan Niazi joining from the Kumaun hills.
 Islam Shah, with Shujaat Khan, marched north and defeated the Niazis at Sambla near Dinkot.
 Following their defeat, Islam Shah humiliated the Niazis.
 The Afghans were outraged by the mistreatment of their captured kin, which included systematic indignities.
-In Punjab, the Niazis, unable to sustain their resistance, sought refuge with the Gakkhars near Rohtas.
-Later along with his kin he escaped towards Kashmir where their path was blocked by the Kashmiris who put Haibat Khan Niazi to death along with Shahbaz Khan and Saeed Khan.
+In Punjab, the Niazis, unable to sustain their resistance, sought refuge with the Gakkhars north of Rohtas.
+Later along with his kin he escaped towards Kashmir where their path was blocked at Banihal by the Kashmiris who captured them and put Haibat Khan Niazi to death along with Shahbaz Khan and Saeed Khan.